mahibur01/javascript-assignment/README.md

 # javascript-assignment
-API Fetch and Data show with Pagination
+API Fetch and Data show with Pagination, shimmer effect